Chicago food tour with Chicago Food Planet

 I was lucky to grab a last-minute spot on a Chicago food tour with Chicago Food Planet.

 When visiting a new, or unknown, destination, most people tend to overlook food tours and instead settle for the classic bus route.
 There’s anything wrong with this, but food tours teach you about the cuisine as well as the local area at the same time.

 The absolute first thing you should expect is to have a vivacious, fun and a ‘laugh a minute’ guide.
 Luckily for us, our group’s guide, Jaci, ticked all 3 boxes, but her upbeat attitude and quick wit made the experience far more enjoyable.

-This tour is called the Second City Classic, given that it takes place in the Old Town neighbourhood of Chicago.
+This tour is called the Second City Classic, given that it takes place in the Old Town neighborhood of Chicago.
 Walking around, you’ll be able to see several buildings from the Victorian times, plus a few structures that survived the Great Chicago Fire in 1871.

 Below are the places we visited while on this tour.
 Take note: the places may vary depending on season and availability.

-Lou Malnati’s Pizzeria has been a long-time favourite for many locals, and a Chicago institution.
+Lou Malnati’s Pizzeria has been a long-time favorite for many locals, and is also a Chicago institution.

 The pizzeria wanted to create a place where people could come, sit down with their families and eat good pizza.
 If you’re not familiar of the difference between Chicago and New York-style pizza, it really comes down to depth.